neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Closeness centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.harmonic.mutate(G: Graph, **config: Any) -> DataFrame

+    Harmonic centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.harmonic.stats(G: Graph, **config: Any) -> DataFrame

+    Harmonic centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.harmonic.stream(G: Graph, **config: Any) -> DataFrame

+    Harmonic centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.harmonic.write(G: Graph, **config: Any) -> Series[Any]

+    Harmonic centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

 .. py:function:: gds.conductance.stream(G: Graph, **config: Any) -> DataFrame

     Evaluates a division of nodes into communities based on the proportion of relationships